okohll/abdocs/content/docs/charting/built-in-charting.md

 However, it's useful for administrators to know how the system works in outline, so they can support users and also because creating charts may be a key part of building an application.

-In agileBase, charts 'belong to' a view.
+In Agilebase, charts 'belong to' a view.
 Each view can have a collection of charts.
 Users can toggle between viewing data rows and looking at charts based on those rows.
 When a user filters data using the quick filter boxes at the top of the screen, the data or charts (whichever is shown) will update to match the filtered results.

 ## Creating a chart
 1. In the tiles interface, open the tile and view to use as a source of chart data